 CLOSE SEARCH

-What may amount to a conflict of interest can vary from company to company dependent on the individual situation at the time, but generally can be placed into two main categories, conflicts of interest that involve a transaction, and those conflicts of interest that do not.
+What may amount to a conflict of interest can vary from company to company dependent on the individual situation at the time, but generally conflict situations fall into 2 main categories - conflicts of interest that involve a transaction, and those conflicts of interest that do not.

 We are experienced in advising in potential or actual conflict of interest situations.
 Involving us at an early stage can often result in avoiding a potentially much bigger issue or dispute arising which may cause great damage to the company.